Taming-the-BEAST/blotter/workshops/_posts/2019-02-25-Taming-the-BEAST-Squamish.md

 ### Phylogenetics and phylodynamics books

 The books below are not all focused on BEAST or even Bayesian phylogenetics.
-However, each of the books contains at least one background chapter on the theory of molecular evolution, as well as more in-depth chapters on the models implemented in BEAST and BEAST 2.
+However, each of the books contains at least one background chapter on the theory of molecular evolution, as well as more in-depth chapters on the models implemented in BEAST and BEAST&nbsp;2.
 Most of the books also contain at least some discussion of Bayesian inference.

 - [Bayesian Evolutionary Analysis with BEAST](https://www.beast2.org/book/), _Alexei J. Drummond, Remco R. Bouckaert_
 - [Molecular Evolution: A Statistical Approach](http://abacus.gene.ucl.ac.uk/MESA/), _Ziheng Yang_